Mitch Garver Player Props: Rangers vs. White Sox

 Mitch Garver At The Plate

-- Garver is hitting .252 with six doubles, five home runs and 16 walks.
+- Garver is batting .254 with six doubles, six home runs and 16 walks.

-- In 11 games this season (30.6%), Garver has picked up an RBI, and in three of those games (8.3%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- In 12 games this year (32.4%), Garver has picked up an RBI, and in three of those games (8.1%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.